smoke-and-blur/erg0/README.md

 const { tags, attrs, events, css, style, render, notify } = erg0
 ```

 The `tags` proxy allows access to the "factory" functions (like `div`, `button`, `span` etc) returning "virtual" `VNodes` representing "real" DOM nodes.
+Let's call these factory functions just *tags* from now on.

 These functions do not exist upfront and are created on the fly whenever the user defines them.

-This allows creating both existing HTML tags and custom ones. 🧱
+This allows creating both existing HTML *tags* and custom ones. 🧱

 ```js
 const { div, button, span, custom } = tags
 ```

-Let's call these factory functions just *tags* from now on.

 Similarly `attrs` are used to attach any attributes and `events` are used to attach any event listeners.
 Let's just call them *attrs* and *events*.